 Lanterman Regional Center’s Community Services unit issues a Request for Proposals (RFP) when there is a need to develop specific homes, programs or specialized services for clients.
 Current RFPs can be downloaded from this page.
 RFPs may or may not have start-up funds available.

 Please read the Using Request for Proposals to Address Client Service Needs policy first, as this process is used by Lanterman Regional Center to obtain formal offers from competing providers and evaluating those proposals against stated requirements, using predetermined evaluation criteria, weights and cost.

-Frank D. Lanterman Regional Center is seeking proposals to develop three long-term residential treatment programs.
-The target population consists of adults who are dually diagnosed with intellectual and mental health disabilities and are currently or repeatedly placed in an IMD or psychiatric hospitals or other locked facilities.
+The Frank D. Lanterman Regional Center is seeking proposals to develop ARM Level 2 and Level 3 long-term residential programs.
+The target population consists of adults with developmental disabilities, including intellectual and physical, and possibly a co-occurring mental health condition.

-If you are interested in developing this service, please complete a proposal in accordance with the submission instructions below.
-The next three sections of the RFP briefly describe the service need, service specifications and availability of start-up funds.Deadline for Submission
+If you are interested in developing these services, please complete a proposal in accordance with the submission instructions below.
+The next three sections of the RFP briefly describe the service need, service specifications and procedures for vendorization.